Scalable learning of macroscopic stochastic dynamics: DISCUSSION

-Looking ahead, this framework holds significant promise for bridging the gap between microscopic simulations and macroscopic material behavior for complex material systems, such as high-entropy alloys~\cite{choi2018understanding,kostiuchenko2019impact,cao2025capturing} and polymer solutions~\cite{kremer1988monte,gartner2019modeling}.
-However, when applied to extremely large systems with billions of atoms, the hierarchical upsampling scheme requires many iterations, and the quality of the generated data distribution $\mathcal{D}$ may deteriorate as the number of iterations increases.
-We will explore more efficient strategies for generating large-system data distributions $\mathcal{D}$ to mitigate this challenge.
-By doing so, we envision our framework serving as a powerful tool to accelerate the discovery and design of advanced functional materials for applications in energy storage, catalysis, and structural technologies.
+Looking ahead, this framework holds significant promise for bridging the gap between microscopic simulations and macroscopic material behavior in complex material systems, such as high-entropy alloys~\cite{choi2018understanding,kostiuchenko2019impact,cao2025capturing} and polymer solutions~\cite{kremer1988monte,gartner2019modeling}.
+We envision this framework as a powerful tool for accelerating the discovery and design of advanced functional materials, with potential applications in energy storage, catalysis, and structural technologies.